mcpaulafi/ot-harjoitustyo/README.md

 # My Weather Window application
 With this application the user can view latest measurements from selected weather stations.
-Measurement data is retrieved from the open data provided by The Finnish Meteorological Institute.
+Measurement data is retrieved from the open data provided by The Finnish Meteorological Institute (FMI).

 This application is made as a course work in the Software engineering course (Aineopintojen harjoitustyö: Ohjelmistotekniikka) as part of Computer Science studies in the University of Helsinki.